 I’m hanging out late in the afternoon at the Piazza Navona in Rome, and my timing is perfect.
 This is the time for Passeggiata, the afternoon ritual of strolling and enjoying the end of day in many communities around Italy, even here in busy Rome.
 The afternoon light is casting this yellow glow everywhere and setting a romantic tone over the entire piazza.
 I noticed that everyone seems to be in a playful mood.
 Sitting alone, I observe everything by the fountains: nuns walking quickly and quietly, children playing on tricycles, a few people tossing coins in the fountains.
 I hear this gushing sound of water emanating from these remarkable animals and beasts around the fountain.
 How is it that all these ancient pipes seem to still work perfectly, I wonder?
+I’m fascinated by all these ancient places to visit in Rome and Piazza Navona is a great first spot to visit in this amazing city.
+Enjoy this post on Rome: 20 pictures to inspire you to visit – see if you’ve been to most of these romantic places in the city.
+Also, check out these tips to visiting Rome to make your visit effortless.

 After spending a busy morning walking through the many ancient landmarks around the city, it’s nice to relax and unwind at the piazza.
 The smell of roasting chestnuts nearby makes me want to grab a bag and eat some of those plump chestnuts, sitting next to one of the fountains and just enjoy the scene at the piazza.
 There must be hundreds of people visiting the square and enjoying their end of day rituals with loved ones.
 I end up strolling the entire length of the square with its three fountains and approach the monumental fountain created by its master, Bernini.
 The famous Fontana dei Quattro Fiumi, or fountain of the four rivers is topped with a grandiose obelisk from the remnants of the Circus of Maxentius.
 I take in the stunning details and photograph some of the striking vignettes and amazing sculpture.
 Then I check out the other two fountains which are completely different and just as spectacular as Bernini’s masterpiece.
 It’s so wonderful that all these magnificent works of art are outdoors and free for everyone to appreciate, like many of Rome’s incredible landmarks.